1 What is Aerospace Engineering?

 Structures and Materials: Carrying the Loads

 In the field of structures and structural mechanics, aerospace engineers study the mechanical behavior of aircraft and spacecraft structures.
-Aerospace structures differ from other structures found in engineering because they need high strength and extreme lightness.
+Aerospace structures differ from other engineering structures because they need high strength and extreme lightness.
 To this end, aerospace engineers deal with thin-walled metallic structures made of aluminum and other lightweight metallic alloys, advanced composite materials, and perhaps various types of multifunctional or “smart” materials.

 A thorough understanding of material properties and their limitations is essential for achieving the desired performance levels in aerospace flight structures.
 Both aeronautical and astronautical engineers need to be knowledgeable in the theory of structures and the characteristics of materials.
 They use advanced numerical methods such as the finite element method (FEM) to perform various computations and experiments on structures.
 They may also encounter practical implementation challenges with structural parts on aircraft and spacecraft.
 In this area of specialization, a thorough knowledge of material properties, structural analysis, and practical implementation is required to design and maintain safe and effective aerospace flight structures.